Why clinical testing was introduced

-Currently, no clinical testing is needed for the TGA to list a hip or knee replacement device in Australia.
+Before July 2012, no clinical testing was needed for the TGA to list a hip or knee replacement device in Australia.
 In approving the DePuy devices, the TGA relied on British information, based on laboratory testing.
 In the US, one of the DePuy devices couldn't be listed without clinical testing, but this trial was abandoned and DePuy subsequently withdrew its application for listing.

 The NJRR reveals that factors such as age, gender, individual diagnosis, the type of prosthesis and surgical techniques can determine the success of a hip or knee replacement surgery and the longevity of the device.
 So it's crucial that your surgeon takes your specific circumstances into account when deciding which devices to use.

 As a result of the Senate inquiry:

 - joint replacement prosthetic devices were reclassified by the TGA such that more clinical testing would be required before they could be placed on the market, taking effect in July 2012 for new devices, with devices already on the market given two years to comply.

 - monitoring of the devices was increased.